LiamTyler/PBRT-Split-Clipping/README.md

 ## Results / Comparison to Paper Figures
 All contained in the results/ folder.

+### Bunny Model
+With a threshold of T = 25, there is no subdivision at all.
+Even with T = 28 there is only a 1% increase in the number of triangles.
+This is desired, since the algorithm is not supposed to subdivide triangles that are already very small, like in the case of the bunny model.

 ### Spaceship Figure 4

 ![Spaceship scene with varying threshold values](results/spaceship.png)